juicetinliu/Interactive-Lab-Hub/Lab 1/README.md

 We invented this tool for this lab!
 **Give us feedback on Tinkerbelle.**
+There are connection issues with mobile (not sure what is causing the errors but rerunning the tinker.py script sometimes fixes it).
+Buttons don't fade on mobile when selecting the `Tinkerbelle` button.
+It's a pretty cool tool!

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.

 **Include your first attempts at recording the set-up video here.**

-Now, hange the goal within the same setting, and update the interaction with the paper prototype.
+Now, change the goal within the same setting, and update the interaction with the paper prototype.

 **Show the follow-up work here.**